HankB/ESP8266-BME280-Publish/README.md

 Not ready for production - too many problems.
 Please see issue #1.
 Now some problems resolved.

 Publish timestamp, uptime and temperature, humidity and pressure using a format compatible with (private) HomeAssistant setup.
+If run long enoiugh, it starts proeducing constant bad values until the ESP8266 is reset.

 ## Toolchain